zguo47/cs123-hw3-4-ray/submission-intersect.md

 | directional_light_2.ini | ![](https://raw.githubusercontent.com/BrownCSCI1230/scenefiles/main/intersect/required_outputs/directional_light_2.png) | ![Place directional_light_2.png in student_outputs/intersect/required folder](student_outputs/intersect/required/directional_light_2.png) |

 ### Design Choices
+I create a new Intersect class that includes all of my functions for intersecting the four primiTypes, getting the surface normals, and calculating phong.
+For intersect, I write a helper intersect_plane that checks the intersection with a infinite plane.
+This helper is called whe I want to check the intersection with i.e. top and bottom cap of a cylinder, the six planes of a cube.
+All of my intersect functions return a boolean that let me check whether there is a intersection happening easily in my render() function.
+The t value and the points of intersection are stored inside the pointer passed in as a parameter, since we just need to use them right on spot.

 ### Collaboration/References
+N/A

 ### Known Bugs
+N/A

 ### Extra Credit
+N/A